Skip to content ↓

 Alongside the buildings, Smithdon has some truly amazing and outstanding teachers and support staff.
 Smithdon should be seen as an exciting place to work; the place where the very best, specialist teachers see their careers developing through outstanding resources and training and the opportunity to do what they do best – teach.
 The school continues to try to attract the very best staff.

 Schools are fundamentally about learning.
 Standards have to be high; results outstanding.
 Smithdon has improved its results over the past few years and the school will always strive to continue to improve on these.
-The curriculum is modern and will start preparing students, not only for their GCSEs, but for lifelong learning from the day they join us in Year 7 (or later).
+The curriculum is modern, knowledge-rich and will start preparing students, not only for their GCSEs, but for lifelong learning from the day they join us in Year 7 (or later).
 We expect students to know so much by the time they leave and to succeed well beyond their expectations.